zerotier/terraform-multicloud-quickstart/quickstart.md

 * ZeroTier Networks are JSON objects in the Central API
 * ZeroTier Identities are the public half of a crypto key pair
-* ZeroTier Members a are associations between Networks and Identities
+* ZeroTier Members are associations between Networks and Identities
 * ZeroTier virtualizes an L2 network (ethernet)

 This means: